The program’s curricular focus is on three areas

 Additionally, skills-based courses offer instruction in leading creative, analytical, and presentation software; techniques for rapid visualization and rendering; coding and programming; electronic prototyping; feasibility; marketplace assessment; making and manufacturing; financing; and more.

 In addition to the core, in years two and three students choose from a variety of curricular emphases that serve to tailor each student’s experience to his or her individual strengths or desired path.
-Current emphases include curated experiences in Visual Design, Audio Design, Venture Management, and Technology, but it is expected that this list will grow quickly to encompass a number of additional areas at USC.
+Current emphases include curated experiences in Visual Design, Audio Design, Venture Management, Technology, and Communication, but it is expected that this list will grow quickly to encompass a number of additional areas at USC.

 Emphases may be used to enhance or strengthen existing skills with advanced knowledge or applications, or to add a new area of focus.
 Through academic guidance and advisement, students may also create unique emphases by selecting a course of study from across all of the Academy’s offerings, or from offerings in other schools or academic units at USC.